+Cross-default/Cross-acceleration:

-Cross-default/Crossacceleration: Only Senior Preferred Funding Instruments issued by the Bank will contain events of default, including cross-default and cross-acceleration provisions, as set out in Condition 6.1.
+Only Senior Preferred Funding Instruments issued by the Bank will contain events of default, including cross-default and cross-acceleration provisions, as set out in Condition 6.1.

-Restricted Default Events: Senior Preferred Instruments, Senior Non-Preferred Instruments and Subordinated Instruments will have limited events of default (with no cross-acceleration provision) as set out in Condition 6.3.
+Restricted Default Events:

+Senior Preferred Instruments, Senior Non-Preferred Instruments and Subordinated Instruments will have limited events of default (with no cross-acceleration provision) as set out in Condition 6.3.

+Negative Pledge:

-Negative Pledge: No negative pledge.
+No negative pledge.

+Issue Price:

-Issue Price: Instruments may be issued at any price, as specified in the applicable Pricing Supplement.
+Instruments may be issued at any price, as specified in the applicable Pricing Supplement.

-Types of Interest and Maturity The following types of Instrument may be issued: (i) Redemption Amount: Instruments which bear interest at a fixed rate, a fixed rate which is reset periodically or a floating rate; (ii) Instruments which do not bear interest; or (iii) (in the case of Senior Preferred Funding Instruments issued by the Bank) Unlisted Instruments which bear interest, and/or the Maturity Redemption Amount of which is, calculated by reference to specified reference item(s) such as movements in interest rates within specified range(s) or by reference to specified benchmark(s) or movements in an index or indices or movements in a currency exchange rate or changes in the prices of one or more equity securities; and (iv) Instruments which have any combination of the foregoing features (ie Instruments which may be converted from one interest and/or payment basis to another if so provided in the applicable Pricing Supplement).
+Types of Interest and Maturity Redemption Amount:

+The following types of Instrument may be issued: (i) Instruments which bear interest at a fixed rate, a fixed rate which is reset periodically or a floating rate; (ii) Instruments which do not bear interest; (iii) (in the case of Senior Preferred Funding Instruments issued by the Bank) (a) Unlisted Instruments which bear interest, and/or the Maturity Redemption Amount of which is, calculated by reference to specified reference item(s) such as movements in interest rates within specified range(s) or by reference to specified benchmark(s) or movements in a currency exchange rate or changes in the prices of one or more equity securities and (b) Instruments (which may be Listed or Unlisted Instruments) which bear interest, and/or the Maturity Redemption Amount of which is calculated by reference to movements in an index or indices; and (iv) Instruments which have any combination of the foregoing features (ie Instruments which may be converted from one interest and/or payment basis to another if so provided in the applicable Pricing Supplement).